halfhp/lex/docs/phrase.md

 Lex.say(R.string.my_phrase).with(LexKey.THING, R.string.donkey).make();
 ```

-If you do try to pass in an arbitrary int, the compiler will unfortunately not throw an error but
+If you do pass in an arbitrary int, the compiler will unfortunately not throw an error but
 Intellij and Android-lint will.
 If you have all of these safety checks disabled, you'll still get
 the fail-fast behavior of the app crashing when the invalid resourceId is used.

 ## Simpler Usage
-Lex was designed to make the syntax as compact as possible without sacrificing readability.
+Lex tries to make the syntax as compact as possible without sacrificing readability.
 And because
-of the way Lex is initialized, it's methods require fewer parameters.
+of the way Lex is initialized, it's methods require fewer params.

 Phrase:
 ```